-The criteria for our Lesson Monitor systems is displayed in all classrooms, in student planners and in the BfL handbook (See Appendix 2).
+The criteria for our Lesson Monitor systems, is displayed in all classrooms, in student planners and in the BfL handbook (See Appendix 2).

-Staff interventions must be incremental and range from;
+Staff interventions must be incremental and range from

-- A teacher warning

-- Moving the pupil within the classroom

-- Speaking to the pupil privately about their behaviour choices.
-If a pupil is sent out of the room, this discussion must take place promptly and readmission to the lesson should take place.

-- Issuing a teacher detention at break or lunch time

-- Contacting home
+- A teacher warning- student name added to the appropriate "working towards" board at the front of the classroom. - If a second warning is required, speaking to the pupil privately about their behaviour choices outside the room, this discussion must take place promptly and readmission to the lesson should take place.
+A tick added to the appropriate "working towards" board at the front of the classroom. - Issuing the appropriate Lesson Monitor code and actioning as outlined in the BfL handbook. - Issuing a teacher/departmental detention at break or lunch time - Contacting home - Liaising with their Curriculum Leader

-- Issuing the appropriate Lesson Monitor code and actioning as outlined in the BfL handbook.

-- Liaising with their Curriculum Leader

 Class teachers issuing a '3' or '4' on the Lesson Monitor system must communicate clearly the reason for this and the action they have taken in the comments function within SIMS registers.
-If a teacher gives a '4', they must contact home.
+If a teacher gives a '3' or '4' on Lesson Monitor, then they must issue a break or lunch time detention.
+If a teacher issues a '4', they must contact home.

 Students must always be informed if they have received a '3' or a '4'.